tldr-pages/tldr/pages/common/sdcv.md

 `sdcv --list-dictist-dicts`

-- Get definition using only selected dictionary:
+- Display a definition from a specific dictionary:

 `sdcv --use-dict {{dictionary_name}} {{search_term}}`